DVFS-IIT-Gandhinagar/Distributed-Virtual-File-System/docs/features/crash_recovery.md

 - **Startup Reconstitution**: On launch, `NewMetaServer(*stateFile)` parses the JSON snapshot, immediately restoring known fileservers, user-to-fileserver assignments, and shared directory registries.
 - **Heartbeat Evaluation**: Heartbeat timestamps are evaluated against the current Unix time.
 If a node has not checked in within the timeout window, it transitions to `stale`.
+- **ID Allocation**: `next_fs_id` is an auto-incrementing integer used by the MetaServer to assign unique IDs to newly registered FileServers that are not already known.

 ### 2.3 Heartbeat & Stale Transitions
 - **FileServer Heartbeat Loop**: A background goroutine in `internal/fileserver/msclient.go` executes `Heartbeat(address)` to the MetaServer every 5 seconds (configurable via `-meta_heartbeat_interval`).